Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_hybrid_tables/getting_started_with_hybrid_tables.md

 ```

 ## Consistency
-Duration: 10 Minutes
+Duration: 5

-In this step, we will demonstrate a unique feature that shows how we can run natively, easily and effectively multi-statement operation in one consistent atomic transaction across both hybrid and standard table types.
+In this step, we will demonstrate a unique feature that shows how we can run natively, easily and effectively multi-statement operations in one consistent atomic transaction across both hybrid and standard table types.

 First, we will create a new TRUCK_STANDARD table.
 Afterward, we'll initiate a new transaction using the [BEGIN](https://docs.snowflake.com/en/sql-reference/sql/begin) statement, execute a multi-statement DML to insert a new truck record into both the TRUCK_HYBRID table and the TRUCK_STANDARD standard table, and finally, [COMMIT](https://docs.snowflake.com/en/sql-reference/sql/commit) the transaction.